6 Online Certificates Available in Curriculum & Instruction

-If you are passionate about education and influencing the cognitive, intellectual growth of a variety of students, a career as a curriculum specialist (also known as instructional coordinators) may be a good fit for you.
+If you are passionate about education and influencing the cognitive, intellectual growth of a variety of students, an instructional technology certificate online may be for you.
 A day on the job frequently varies: Some days, you may be picking age- and topic-specific textbooks for literature projects; other days you may be in staff meetings to discuss setting grade or exam standards based on state legislations; other days, you may be training teachers to use new technology.

 Because this is a field that often attracts those who may already have years of prior experience in teaching (as well as a teaching license and/or a bachelor degree), it is often recommended that aspiring curriculum specialists gain additional knowledge in the up-to-date theories and applications of the field.
 One way to do so without putting a crimp on your busy working schedule is to consider enrolling in an online certification or training program.
 This enables students to get up to speed on precisely the curriculum and instruction fields of their interest.